dbmi-bgm/granite/README.md

                             output file to write results as VCF, use .vcf as extension
       -u UNRELATEDFILES, --unrelatedfiles UNRELATEDFILES
-                            TSV index file containing SampleID<TAB>Path/to/file for unrelated files used to train the model (BAM or bgzip and tabix indexed RCK)
+                            TSV index file containing SampleID<TAB>Path/to/file
+                            for unrelated files used to train the model (BAM or bgzip and tabix indexed RCK)
       -t TRIOFILES, --triofiles TRIOFILES
-                            TSV index file containing SampleID<TAB>Path/to/file for family files, the PROBAND must be listed as LAST (BAM or bgzip and tabix indexed RCK)
+                            TSV index file containing SampleID<TAB>Path/to/file
-      --ppthr PPTHR         threshold to filter by posterior probabilty for de novo calls (>=) [0]
+                            for family files, the PROBAND must be listed as LAST (BAM or bgzip and tabix indexed RCK) --ppthr PPTHR         threshold to filter by posterior probabilty for de novo calls (>=) [0]
       --afthr AFTHR         threshold to filter by population allele frequency (<=) [1]
-      --aftag AFTAG         TAG (TAG=<float>) to be used to filter by population allele frequency
+      --aftag AFTAG         TAG (TAG=<float>) or TAG field to be used to filter by population allele frequency
       --bam                 by default the program expect bgzip and tabix indexed RCK files for "--triofiles" and "--unrelatedfiles",
                             add this flag if files are in BAM format instead